programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 In the preceding example, we plotted quantitative data.
 Frequently, though, we want to plot categorical data.
 Categorical data, in contrast to quantitative, is data that can be divided into groups, but doesn't necessarily have a numerical aspect to it.
 For example, while your height is numerical, your hair color is categorical.
 From the perspective of our dataset, features like attacking country hold categorical data, while features like the weight of munitions hold quantitative data.

  In this section,  we'll learn how to use categorical data as our x-axis values in Bokeh and how to use the `vbar` glyph method to create a vertical bar chart (an `hbar` glyph method functions similarly to create a horizontal bar chart).
-In addition, we'll learn about preparing categorical data in Pandas by grouping it and we'll add a bit to our knowledge of Bokeh styling and the hover tool.
+In addition, we'll learn about preparing categorical data in Pandas by grouping data.
+Further, we'll add to our knowledge of Bokeh styling and the hover tool.

 To work through this information, we'll create a bar chart that shows the total tons of munitions dropped by each country listed in our csv.